todistantlands/priestoftheroad/game-texts/atlas-of-the-weave.md

 When the supplication ends, resume playing as usual.

-## Spirits
+## Register of Bindings
-The priest wants to know what spirits are present or within the Weave.
+The priest is communing or engaging with spirits.
+This section offers guidance and suggestions for coming up with spirits' natures, powers, obligations, and demands.
+Interpret them as literally or abstractly as you like.

 Spirits don't really understand humans.
 But they do understand the Weave, or at least what it promises them, and what they've promised it.
 ### What Spirits Appear